skip to navigation skip to content

-The study of organisations in the digital global business landscape requires a multidisciplinary perspective.
-For this reason, the Organisational Theory & Information Systems (OTIS) PhD pathway brings together scholars from organisation theory and information systems to investigate both emerging and long-standing issues faced by individuals and organisations in a holistic manner.
-The breadth of interests pursued by our OTIS faculty and students creates a vibrant research environment that is supportive of a wide range of methods.
-This has fuelled our strong international reputation for qualitative research.
+The study of organisations and grand challenges in the digital global business landscape requires a multidisciplinary perspective.
+For this reason, the Organisational Theory and Information Systems (OTIS) PhD pathway brings together scholars from organisation theory and information systems to investigate both emerging and long-standing issues faced by individuals and organisations concerning institutional and organisational change, as well as digital innovation and work practices.

 Hello.
 I’m Professor Jennifer Howard-Grenville, and I’m a member of the Organisation Theory and Information Systems subject group, and the lead for this pathway on our PhD programme.
 A PhD in the Organisation theory and information systems or OTIS Pathway at the Cambridge Judge Business School will lead you to an exciting and impactful academic career.